 Skinner believes that addressing media coverage of women in construction could have a beneficial knock-on effect.
 “It would reflect on other industries too.
 Seeing influential women can encourage young women, and likewise it could help inspire young men to get into industries that are more female-driven.”

-Women in Construction Have Growing Influence
+Women in Construction Making an Impact

 There are some major initiatives currently aspiring to even up the gender balance within the homebuilding industry.
 Leading architect Laura Jane Clark’s network and Heather Thurlby’s female-only directory Female Tradesperson are spotlighting women experts within homebuilding, plumbing, electrical services and more.